Slide over dreamy cookie balls, there’s a new cookie in town and he’s a dangerous one!

 - 1/2 cup sweet rice flour

-- 1/2 cup + 2 tbsp coconut oil, at room temperature
+- 1/2 cup + 2 tablespoon coconut oil, at room temperature

-- 2 tbsp date syrup or unpasteurized honey *see note
+- 2 tablespoon date syrup or unpasteurized honey *see note

-- 1 flax egg – 1 tbsp freshly ground flax seed and 3 tbsp warm water
+- 1 flax egg – 1 tablespoon freshly ground flax seed and 3 tablespoon warm water

 - Prepare flax egg and set aside.